Mathématique: Chapter 80

 Jackson’s eyes flicked to Young.
 “Most things touching Nick Rush are currently ‘Need to Know’,” he began.

 “Dr. Jackson,” Woolsey said, “I can appreciate that, but the man stepped through my gate and now there’s water running down the walls.”
 Woolsey pointed to the corner of the room, where a depressed groove of metal housed a silent stream of glittering water.
-“As the administrator of a floating city, this is concerning.
+“As the administrator of a floating city, I find this concerning.
 To say the least.”

-“I’d argue that looks decorative,” Jackson said.
+“I’d argue that looks decorative,” Jackson pointed out.

-Very pretty,” Vala breathed.
+Very pretty,” Vala added.

-“Unacceptable,” Woolsey fired back.
-“Dr. McKay tells me we have multiple systems putting a small but measurable drain on our power reserves.
-We have unidentified labs and sealed city sectors opening themselves.
+Woolsey steepled his fingers.
+“Unacceptable.
+Dr. McKay tells me we have multiple systems putting a small but measurable drain on our power reserves.
+We have unidentified labs and sealed city sectors coming online.
 Sectors which haven’t been cleared, let alone explored.
-I’d ask Colonel Sheppard for an explanation, but he’s currently incapacitated, likely due to a control crystal he was carrying that has, somehow, embedded itself in the heart of the neural net that runs city life support.”
+I’d ask Colonel Sheppard for an explanation, but he’s currently incapacitated.
+The control crystal he was carrying has vanished, only to show up embedded at the heart of the neural net that runs city life support.”
 Woolsey took a breath, centered himself, and started again.
 “Everything you know.
 Now, please.”

 Jackson looked at Young.